mlswg/mls-architecture/draft-ietf-mls-architecture.md

 in order to interoperate at the protocol level, they affect the overall security guarantees that are achieved by a messaging application.
-This is especially true in case of active adversaries that are able to compromise clients, the delivery service or the authentication service.
+This is especially true in case of active adversaries that are able to compromise clients, the delivery service, or the authentication service.

 --- middle